Mastercard/connect-android-sdk/README.md

 ## Overview

-The Connect Android SDK allows you to embed Connect anywhere you want within your own mobile applications.
+The Connect mobile SDKs allow you to embed the Connect user experience anywhere you want within your mobile application.

 ## Compatibility